torvalds/linux/Documentation/cdrom/cdrom-standard.rst

 -------------------------

-You might hesitate to accept this proposal as it comes from the Linux community, and not from some standardizing institute.
+You might hesitate to accept this proposal as it comes from the GNU/Linux community, and not from some standardizing institute.
 What about SUN, SGI, HP and all those other Unix and hardware vendors?
 Well, these companies are in the lucky position that they generally control both the hardware and software of their supported products,